 - Not the best for bigger bugs – go for the 40W version which is more commercial

 5. ZOMAKE Detachable Electric Mosquito Fly Swatte

 As far as tennis racquet style fly zappers go, the Zomake electric mosquito & fly swatter is a real bargain.
-Costing less than 15 pounds, it has a build quality that can match much more expensive models, and also a performance that outdoes a lot of them!
+Costing sensible money, it has a build quality that can match much more expensive models, and also a performance that outdoes a lot of them!